open-contracting-extensions/ocds_participationFee_extension/README.md

 }
 ```

-The following JSON snippet models a contracting process with a participation fee of 5% of the award value, payable by the winning bidder.
+A participation fee of 5% of the award value, payable by the winning bidder:

 ```json
 {